September 4, 2017

 Although Nootropic drugs are trending, there is little information regarding how effective they truly are.
 Piracetam side effects are, for the most part, beneficial to the individual.
 However, there are dangers when taking Piracetam in conjunction with other drugs as well as negative side-effects occurring from its use.

-What is Piracetam and What Does It Do?
+What is Piracetam and What Are the Effects?

 Piracetam was created in the 1960s by a Romanian scientist named Dr. Corneliu E. Giurgea.
 His purpose for creating the drug was to aid in memory improvement.
 Although he did succeed at creating a drug to improve memory, Piracetam was found to also have a number of other beneficial factors.